Fiona Button

 Fiona Button is an English actress.
-She is best known for playing Rose Defoe in The Split.
+She is best known for playing Tess Roberts in Lip Service (2010–2012) and Rose Defoe in The Split (2018–2024).

-Early years and education
+Early life and education

-Button was born in Lausanne, Switzerland.
-She grew up in Newbury, Berkshire where she attended Park House School and the sixth form of St. Bartholomew's School.
+Button was born in Lausanne, Switzerland, and grew up in Newbury, Berkshire.

+She made her professional stage debut at the Watermill Theatre in Newbury aged 10 in the Wizard of Oz.
+She attended Park House School and the sixth form of St. Bartholomew's School.
 She studied drama at the University of Birmingham before enrolling at the Webber Douglas Academy of Dramatic Art, graduating in 2007.
-She made her professional stage debut at the Watermill Theatre in Newbury aged 10 in the Wizard of Oz.

 Career

 Television

 After graduating, Button played parts in Midsomer Murders and The Bill.

 In 2008, she played Lucy Bedford in The Palace.
 From 2010 to 2012 she played Tess Roberts in two series of Lip Service.
 From 2014 to 2016 she played Jennifer Chambers in series 1 and 2 of Grantchester.
 In 2018, she was cast as Rose Defoe in the BBC series The Split.